 Have you ever looked out expecting to see a breathtaking view of Mount Rainier or the North Cascades, and been disappointed to see an ugly brown or white haze ruining the view?
 It's called "regional haze," and it's air pollution.
 Regional haze has reduced scenic views in national parks and wilderness areas from an average of 140 miles down to 35-90 miles in the Western U.S. In the Eastern U.S., visibility has decreased from an average of 90 miles down to 15-25 miles.

 Haze is caused when tiny particles in the air absorb and scatter sunlight between the object we are looking at — such as Mount Rainier — and our eyes.
-More particles means more light is either absorbed or scattered, reducing the clarity and color of what we see.
+More particles in the air means that more light is either absorbed or scattered, reducing the clarity and color of what we see.

 Sources of fine particles

 The particles that cause haze come from both natural and human-caused sources.
 Natural sources include windblown dust and soot from wildfires or other burning.
-Human-caused sources include motor vehicles, electric utility, industrial fuel burning, and manufacturing operations and can come from as far away as Asia.
+Human-caused sources include motor vehicles, electric utilities, industrial fuel burning, and manufacturing operations.
+Haze from these sources can come from as far away as Asia.
 Some of the particles that cause haze are emitted directly to the air.
-Others are formed from gases such as sulfur dioxide and nitrogen dioxide that can be carried far from their original source.
+Others are formed from gases, such as sulfur dioxide and nitrogen dioxide, that can be carried far from their original source.
 This is why haze is often seen in areas that don't have any major sources of air pollution.